jnvsor/jekyll-dynamic-menu/about.md

         * The active path is *italicized*
         * The selected menu item is **bold**
         * The icons depict the leaf/branch/open/closed state
+    * JSON mode lets you add custom classes at will
 * No plugins
     * No plugin dependancies - it just works <sup>TM</sup>
     * As you can see, it works on github pages